asnando/react-native-forms/README.md

 <i>Note: All the ```name``` are required at the runtime.
 This prop will be used to save the value from the form field inside the resumed form data object.</i>

+## Dynamic fields
+When using the form in step-by-step mode you can dynamically show some fields based on previous fields values.
+Declare a ```show``` function into the fields props.
+It will receive the actual formData within all inputed fields values until there.
+Return a boolean that tells if this field must be rendered and visible into the active FormView.

+<i>Note: If field is not rendered by the FormView and user submit it will not be defined into the final submit form data.</i>

 ## Supported masks
 There are some default supported masks that can be displayed when using ```MaskedTextInput``` with the default ```maskType``` prop.